andypicke/WeatherComparer/README.md

 Right now it only does temperature, but I am planning to expand it for other variables.

-Data is gathered from <https://www.wunderground.com/>, as described in <https://github.com/andypicke/wunderground_data>.
+Data is gathered from <https://www.wunderground.com/>.

 ## Using the app